leonelgalan/cloudfront-signer/README.markdown

 This version uses all class methods and a configure method to initialize options.

 Seperate helper methods exist for safe signing of urls and stream paths, each of which has slightly different requirements.
 For example, urls must not contain any spaces, whereas a stream path can.
-Also we might not want to html escape a url or path if it is being supplied to a JavaScript block or Flash element.
+Also we might not want to html escape a url or path if it is being supplied to a JavaScript block or Flash object.

 Installation
 ------------